 When I learned how to cook bacon in the oven, it was a game-changer for me.
 Everything tastes better with bacon in it, on it, or around it.
 I love cooking bacon outside wearing an apron (Levi fabric) in cast iron, complete with the grease splattering everywhere.
+When Mark and I would take our camping trailer into the mountains for a few days, we always started the day with some bacon cooked over the open fire, what a treat!

 No one questions a 5-inch slice of bacon in my house.
-That’s how we have always cooked bacon.
+That’s how we’ve always cooked bacon.
 I added my Bacon Wrapped Jalapeno Snacks recipe below.
 They are so yummy!
 The picture below is how I cooked the bacon UNTIL I found an even better way to cook it in the oven.
 This is a 9 by 13-inch glass baking pan shown below that I USED to use.

 Well, I think I bake too much bacon because poor Mark had to clean the oven, I swear it took him all day.
 I felt so bad.
-Yes, we have the clean option on the oven but it didn’t clean it to our liking.
+Yes, we have the clean option on the oven, but it didn’t clean it to our liking.
 So, Mark used some oven cleaner and scrubbed it until it looked like new.

 How To Cook Bacon In The Oven